 The Graphical and Tabular screens show five different patient parameters.
 The order of the trend parameters can be changed in the Institutional defaults screen, in order to show the more relevant parameters on the first trend display screen rather than the second screen.
-The process is as follows: Click SYSTEM>SERVICE>Enter Service password (see Capnostream Service Password on page 139)>INST DEFAULTS>TREND>CONFIG.
-DISPLAY to open the Institutional Defaults: Trend: Display Configuration screen.
+The process is as follows: Click SYSTEM>SERVICE>Enter Service password (see CapnostreamTM Service Password on page 151)>INST as the first parameter on the trend screen, move the cursor to Parameters Selected: EtCO2, click the control knob, and then scroll with the control knob until you reach IPI in the Parameters Available column.
+Click with the control knob to place IPI as the first parameters on the trend displays.

+DEFAULTS>TREND>CONFIG.
+DISPLAY to open the Institutional Defaults: Trend: Display Configuration screen

 For each position that you wish to change, move the cursor to that line with the control knob, click the control knob, and then choose, from the Parameters Available column, the parameters which you wish to show in that line.
 For example, in Parameter Position 1, the default is EtCO2.
-To change the trend display so that IPI appears as the first parameter on the trend screen, move the cursor to Parameters Selected: EtCO2, click the control knob, and then scroll with the control knob until you reach IPI in the Parameters Available column.
-Click with the control knob to place IPI as the first parameters on the trend displays.
+To change the trend display so that IPI appears